Support for patients who need a non-urgent hip or knee operation:

 Patients who need a hip or knee replacement already go through a six week programme of physiotherapy and physical exercise to help them get fitter for their operation.

-From November 2017, patients who smoke or have a body mass index (BMI) of 30 or above (an obese body weight), will be encouraged to try to stop smoking and/or lose weight* for a period of up to three months, before they are referred for physiotherapy and surgery.
+From November 2017, patients who smoke or have a body mass index (BMI) of 30 or above (an obese body weight), are now encouraged to try to stop smoking and/or lose weight* for a period of up to three months, before they are referred for physiotherapy and surgery.

 *Patients will be encouraged to try and reduce their weight by five per cent.
 For example, if you weigh 95kg/15 stone, this would mean losing 5kg/11 pounds.
 You can use this calculator to work out five per cent of your current weight.